CleanTalk/python-antispam/README.md

 ## Requirements

-   * Python 2.6 and above Ver
+   * Python 2.6 and above
    * Python 3 and above

 ## SPAM test for text comment sample